alexwlchan/alexwlchan.net/src/_drafts/two-python-functions-for-getting-cloudtrail-events.md

 This is good for doing quick experiments.

-To analyse the entire set, I downloaded the logs bucket to a local folder with `aws s3 sync`, and I wrote a second function that gets the events from the logs in the folder:
+To analyse the entire set, I downloaded the logs bucket to a local folder with `aws s3 sync`, and I wrote a second function that gets the events from the logs in the folder.
+This saved me having to redownload the complete log set from S3 every time.

 ```python
 import gzip